danielarmengolaltayo/me/mirrors.md

 **Everything outside you acts as a mirror for yourself.**

+Everything you can find outside you, could be used as a mirror where to observe a reflection of yourself All you find outside
+We use all we find outside ourselves to

 From the avatar you choose in a videogame to the digital persona you construct in each and every platform.
 Start with a profile picture.
 Add a short bio.
 Maybe some emojis here and there.
 Then a photo, its caption, the location, tag-tag-tag... don't forget to mention, to comment, to like.

 Follow, refresh, swipe.
 Swipe, refresh, unfollow.